Who we are and what we do

 Why not help with surveys?
 Survey work tends to take place between March and November, but precise dates are dependent on the weather.
 In the period leading up to a survey, there must have been neither too much nor too little rain.
 Survey dates are advertised in advance on local noticeboards.

 If you prefer a more sedentary involvement, we need volunteers for the Blackfriars Barn project and to undertake documentary research.

 You can also support our work by joining WAS.
 Membership is open to anyone, whether or not they wish to take part in survey work.
 Membership costs just £5.
 Download a subscription form, or call us on 01797 224446 and we will send you one.
 Read our constitution and check our latest accounts.
 Members are kept in touch with regular newsletters, which include articles of local interest.

 WAS can be contacted on 01797 224446 or at firstname.lastname@example.org.

 Top | History | Contact Us

 WAS is now on Twitter as @WinArchSoc.
 Follow us to get updates on our activities.

-- 27 November 2013 --- Roundtable on Did William the Conqueror/Bastard land at Winchelsea?
-A regular informal discussion of a topic of interest in the convivial surroundings of the New Inn at 7:00pm.
+- 26 February 2014 --- Roundtable on Where was Old Winchelsea? in the convivial surroundings of the New Inn at 7:00pm.
 Our guest is Dr Barry Yates.
 All welcome.